vedmack/angular-colorpicker/README.md

 Available attributes
 =====

-* color-picker: use this to turn your element into a color picker
 * tiny-trigger="true": replace any HTML element with a cool tiny trigger
 * color-me="true": color the extended input on color selection